-Public Inquiry and Response Telephone: 1-800-952-5253 (voice)
+Public Inquiry and Response Telephone: 1-800-952-5253 (voice) T.D.D: 1-800-952-8349

-T.D.D: 1-800-952-8349

-Contractor's Performance Standards for all Contract Components:
+Contractor's Performance Standards:

 Contractor shall maintain at all times a trained, skilled staff, which understands and maintains confidentiality of participants and records.
 Confidentiality of participants is maintained by staff.
-Inservice training shall be provided at least monthly for staff in order to maintain a well-trained staff.
+In-service training shall be provided at least monthly for staff in order to maintain a well-trained staff.
 Contractor shall maintain qualified staff to provide Drug / Alcohol services.